 Alexander Trocchi

-Guy married me so that I could have the benefit of his work if ever he died or went to jail. […] We loved each other and sometimes we loved other people, but we had no respect for the institution of marriage.
+Guy married me so that I could have the benefit of his work if ever he died or went to jail.

 Alice Becker-Ho